jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

     ```
     git checkout 'branch-name'
     ```
-    - so, let’s say you make a new branch and go to this branch, make some files and change the contents of the other.
-If you switch back the master using checkout, all the files and changes that you have made will disappear from your computer directory!
+    - So, let’s say you make a new branch and go to this branch, make some files, and change the contents of the other.
+If you switch back to the master using checkout, all the files and changes that you have made will disappear from your computer directory!

   - To merge a branch into your current branch, use:
     ```
     git merge 'branch-name'
     ```
-    - it merges the changes you made in the new branch on the branch master. note that before using this command you have to checkout first to the branch master.
+    - It merges the changes you made in the new branch into the master branch.
+Note that before using this command, you have to check out first to the master branch.
     - When you switch from one branch to the other (let’s say from master to a new branch named "linkingpages") the git bash interface will show a message, telling you what is different in your working directory compared to linkingpages after switching.
 D means deleted, and M means modified.
     In this example, one file has been modified and one has been deleted, comparing the branch content with the working directory: